-Although we had no shoreside employees from 2001 through 2004, our fleet manager has informed us of the number of persons employed by it that were dedicated to managing our fleet.
+Although we had no shoreside employees in 2004, our fleet manager has informed us of the number of persons employed by it that were dedicated to managing our fleet.
 The following table presents the average number of shoreside personnel that were employed by our fleet manager on our behalf and the number of seafaring personnel employed by our vessel owning subsidiaries during the periods indicated.

 Year Ended December 31,

-2003 2004 2005
+2006 2005 2004

-Shoreside 28 28 30
+Shoreside 36 30 28

-Seafaring 130 159 263
+Seafaring 329 263 159

-Total 158 187 293
+Total 365 ====== 293 187 =====

-======== ======== ========